test-results-reporter/test-results-reporter.github.io/docs/examples/ci.md

 Azure Pipelines automatically builds and tests code projects to make them available to others.
 It works with just about any language or project type.
 Azure Pipelines combines continuous integration (CI) and continuous delivery (CD) to test and build your code and ship it to any target.

 Using this tool in Azure Pipelines is very easy and straightforward.
 Most of the azure build agents has Node.js installed by default.
-So just add a custom script in your yaml file to publish test results - `npx test-results-reporter publish -c path/to/report.json`
+So just add a custom script in your yaml file to publish test results - `npx testbeats publish -c path/to/report.json`

 Let’s look at an example of running Java TestNG automation tests.

 #### pipeline.yaml